Subscribe to updates

 Medium Term Financial Plan (16) 2026/27 to 2029/30

-A significant portion of the meeting was dedicated to discussing the Medium Term Financial Plan (MTFP) for the period 2026/27 to 2029/30.
-The report, from the Corporate Management Team and authored by Paul Darby, Corporate Director of Resources, provided an update on the development of the budget for 2026/27 and the MTFP.
-It detailed proposals for balancing the 2026/27 revenue budget, including feedback from a two-stage consultation process.
-The plan included proposed savings of £12.914 million for 2026/27 and £15.719 million over the next four years.
-Additionally, the report outlined plans for new capital investments totalling £263.666 million over the next four years, funded through corporate borrowing, capital receipts, self-financing borrowing, and forecast capital grant funding.
-The report also addressed considerations for setting council tax, reserves levels, the Dedicated Schools Grant, and policies related to Pay, Treasury Management, and Investment Management.
-The board was asked to consider and comment on the Cabinet report concerning the MTFP and agree that these comments be reported to full Council.
+The Board received a report from Paul Darby, Corporate Director of Resources, providing an update on the development of the Budget for 2026/27 and the Medium-Term Financial Plan (MTFP) for 2026/27 to 2029/30.
+The report detailed proposals for the 2026/27 Revenue Budget, including feedback from a two-stage consultation process, and outlined savings proposals totalling £12.914 million for 2026/27 and £15.719 million over the next four years.
+The report also detailed new capital investments totalling £263.666 million over the next four years.
+The Board was asked to consider and comment on the report, with these comments to be reported to full Council.

 Poverty Strategy 2026/2030